Diagnosis

 Self care

 • Take folic acid supplements daily and choose a healthy diet.
 Bone marrow needs folic acid and other vitamins to make new red blood cells.
-Ask your doctor about a folic acid supplement and other vitamins.
+Ask your healthcare team about a folic acid supplement and other vitamins.
 Eat a variety of colorful fruits and vegetables, as well as whole grains.

 • Drink plenty of water.
-Dehydration can increase your risk of a sickle cell crisis.
-Drink water throughout your day, aiming for about eight glasses a day.
-Increase the amount of water you drink if you exercise or spend time in a hot, dry climate.
+Dehydration can increase your risk of a sickle cell pain crisis.
+Drink water throughout the day, aiming for about eight glasses a day.
+Increase the amount of water that you drink if you exercise or spend time in a hot, dry climate.

 • Exercise regularly, but don't overdo it.
-Talk with your doctor about how much exercise is right for you.
+Ask your healthcare professional how much exercise is right for you.

-• Use nonprescription medications with caution.
-Use pain medications, such as ibuprofen (Advil, Motrin IB, Children's Motrin, others) or naproxen sodium (Aleve), sparingly, if at all, because of the possible effect on your kidneys.
-Ask your doctor before taking nonprescription drugs.
+• Use medicine with caution.
+Use pain medicines such as ibuprofen (Advil, Motrin, others) or naproxen sodium (Aleve) sparingly, if at all, because of the possible effect on the kidneys.
+Ask your healthcare professional before taking any medicine you can get without a prescription.

 • Don't smoke.
 Smoking increases your risk of pain crises.